Byeong Hun An Betting Profile: The Sentry - PGA TOUR

 - Over his last five appearances, An has finished in the top five twice.

-- An has finished within three shots of the leader in one of his last five tournaments.
-Over that span, he's finished within five shots of the winner two times and finished with a better-than-average score three times.
+- Over his last five tournaments, An has finished within three shots of the leader once and five or fewer strokes back of the winner twice.
+He's carded a score that's better than average three times.

-- He has an average score relative to par of -6 in his last five appearances.
+- He has finished with an average score of -6 those five times he's made the cut.

-- In terms of driving distance, Byeong Hun An has averaged 314.2 yards in his past five starts.
+- Byeong Hun An has averaged 314.2 yards off the tee in his past five tournaments.

 - In his past five starts, An is averaging -0.053 Strokes Gained: Putting.